oroinc/documentation/user_guide/marketing_tracking.rst

 Tracking Websites Record
 ========================

-*Tracking Website* records define details of a website, for which tracking shall be performed.
+*Tracking Website* records are necessary for the OroCRM :ref:`tracking functionality <user-guide-how-to-track>` and specify the details of a website, at which you want to control user activity related to a marketing campaign.
 This article describes how to create, manage and view the tracking details.